aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

 The images of castings used in this tutorial are the front faces of steel `pump impellers
 <https://en.wikipedia.org/wiki/Impeller>`_.
 From the comparison below, it can be seen that the
-"defective" casting has a rough, uneven edges while the "normal" casting has smooth edges.
+defective casting has a rough, uneven edges while the normal casting has smooth edges.

    .. figure:: /assets/tutorials/normal_vs_defective.png
       :width: 416